INSIGHTS IN ACTION

 SaaS Companies are Valued Differently

-SaaS companies vary from traditional businesses in several ways, resulting in a different valuation process.
+SaaS companies vary from traditional businesses in several ways, resulting in a different valuation process for a subscription business.
 Compared to other business models, SaaS companies are characterized by:

 • Recurring revenue, rather than one-off purchases